How to Best Store Your Coffee?

 - Moisture: Coffee beans absorb the flavor of things around them.
 And, as a porous substance, they soak them up when exposed to moist, humid conditions.
 (Anyone else hate the word "moist"?)

-- Heat: Just like Nosferatu the Vampire, these beans can’t stand sunlight.
+- Heat: Just like vampires, these beans can’t stand sunlight.
 Exposing your coffee to heat and UV can quickly dull the flavor of your coffee.

 5 Tips to Keep Your Coffee Fresh